jackjt8/ChunkyGuide/docs/userinterface/render.md

 `Subject distance` - Distance from camera to block/object you wish to focus on.

 `Autofocus` - Typically only useful for range finding (Subject Distance) unless working with closer blocks.
 DoF typically needs to be adjusted manually if looking for a stronger effect.
+Autofocues on the target block.

 ---